mpv-player/mpv/DOCS/contribute.md

 -------------------------------

 The order of ``#include`` statements in the source code is not very consistent.
-New code should follow the following conventions:
+New code must follow the following conventions:

 - Put standard includes (``#include <stdlib.h>`` etc.) on the top,
 - then after a blank line, add library includes (``#include <zlib.h`` etc.)